 How are the big twists?
 Do they make sense or come out of left field?

 There are surprises throughout this movie, particularly when we realize that Nina has imagined a key scene.
-However, I wouldn't classify them as "big twists" because they're all a part of her damaged psyche.
+However, I wouldn't classify them as "big twists" because they're part of her damaged psyche.
 The resolutions come quickly and aren't used to build conventional suspense.
 In the final act, we believe that Nina has killed a fellow dancer by brutally stabbing her with a piece of glass.
 When this moment is revealed as false (but not entirely imaginary), it doesn't feel like a Shyamalan-like cheat.
-Even after the credits roll, I wasn't sure what actually happened during each moment.
-However, the truth isn't really necessary.
+Even after the credits rolled, I wasn't sure what actually happened.
+However, the truth isn't necessary.
 We're flying through the chaos with Nina and don't have a perspective beyond her viewpoint.
 Her teacher Thomas Leroy (Vincent Cassel) appears manipulative and nasty, but his behavior varies dramatically in different scenes.
 This raises questions about whether he truly is that difficult or only represents a certain part of Nina's personality.
 Working from an intriguing screenplay by Andres Heinz, Mark Heyman, and John J. McLaughlin, Aronofsky retains the mystery but remains emotionally true right to the very end.